cybersecurity and privacy protectionPDF

 Privacy policies and procedures;

-Reputational and public relations challenges arising with cyber attacks.
+Reputational and public relations challenges arising from cyber-attacks;

-Whether your need is to collect and protect employee or consumer data, comply with existing and rapidly evolving state and federal privacy laws and regulations, defend or prevent class action lawsuits or other threatened litigation, evaluate your insurance coverage, disclose information to and work with law enforcement, or otherwise respond to highly disruptive cyber hacking, MSK’s lawyers know how to address these and the other issues challenging companies today amidst global threats.
+Whether the need is to assess compliance with international law standards; collect and protect citizen, employee or consumer data; comply with existing and rapidly evolving US state and federal privacy laws and regulations; defend or prevent class action lawsuits or other threatened litigation, evaluate insurance coverage, disclose information to and work with law enforcement, or otherwise respond to highly disruptive cyber hacking, MSK’s lawyers know how to address these and the other related and challenging issues.

 MSK provides counseling and assistance from the first step of designing and initiating privacy protections and data breach prevention through incident reporting, working with law enforcement, federal and state regulators and your business partners, and providing other crisis management advice.